Community - Accessibility

 Who is affected by disabilities

-One in five people may be affected
+One in four people may be affected

 by disabilities.